29 Student Debt Facts: The Numbers Don't Lie [Infographic]

 The % of federally backed student loans that are currently able to be discharged by bankruptcy

 Enough with the doom and gloom.
 Do something about it!

 You didn't think I would end this post without giving some recommendation on what you can do to improve your situation, right?
 No way!

-There are three things you can do today to start addressing this debt.
+There are a few personal finance basics you can do today to start addressing this debt.

 - Get serious and figure out what is your motivation to get of debt.
 Find your why!